Tropicana Field redevelopment: What's in the final four proposals for the Gas Plant District?

 In addition, Hines and the Rays say they want to address the Oaklawn Cemetery, which operated from 1905 to 1926.
 The site is now where a portion of the Tropicana Field parking lot is located.
 First, they want to identify and remediate Randy potential environmental issues and honor the families of their loved ones.

-"Efforts will be undertaken to identify descendants and stakeholders connected to Oaklawn Cemetery and a thorough archaeological work plan will be created before any additional development is
+"Efforts will be undertaken to identify descendants and stakeholders connected to Oaklawn Cemetery and a thorough archeological work plan will be created before any additional development is

 pursued on the site."